Kalamata Capital offers merchant cash advances and can provide up to $500,000 in financing within a day.

 Eligibility requirements will vary based on the term, size, and type of financing that you’re looking for.
 In general, the larger the loan size and the longer the term, the more strict the requirements are.

-Kalamata Capital requires borrowers to have a business bank account with a balance of at least $1,500 to qualify, with at least five monthly deposits and no more than seven non-sufficient funds (NSF) transactions or overdraws per month.
+Kalamata Capital requires borrowers to have a business bank account with an average balance of at least $1,000 to qualify, with at least three monthly deposits and no more than five non-sufficient funds (NSF) transactions or overdraws per month.
 If you’re applying for funding of over $300,000, you’ll also need to have used accounting software for at least a year.

 As far as tax liens, Kalamata Capital evaluates them on a case-by-case basis, but borrowers must be on a payment plan.
 Additionally, they require three years to have passed since discharge if you’ve ever filed for personal bankruptcy.